ros2/ros2_documentation/source/Tutorials/Understanding-ROS2-Actions.rst

 Background
 ----------

-Actions are one of the communication types in ROS 2 intended for long running tasks.
+Actions are one of the communication types in ROS 2 and are intended for long running tasks.
-They consist of three parts: a goal, a result, and feedback.
+They consist of three parts: a goal, feedback, and a result.

 Actions are built on topics and services.
 Their functionality is similar to services, except actions can be canceled.
 They also provide steady feedback, as opposed to services which return a single response.

 Actions use a client-server model, similar to the publisher-subscriber model (described in the :ref:`topics tutorial <ROS2Topics>`).
-The “action client” node sends a goal to an “action server” node that acknowledges the goal and returns a stream of feedback and a result.
+An “action client” node sends a goal to an “action server” node that acknowledges the goal and returns a stream of feedback and a result.

 .. image:: Action-SingleActionClient.gif